 They call it “running” errands for a reason – we have a tendency to want to get through them as fast as possible!
 But with regards to picking up prescription medications, slowing down and spending additional time to talk to the pharmacist, versus buzzing through the drive-through, is very important – particularly for the elderly who more often than not take a variety of meds.

-The following list of questions to ask the pharmacist is a great place to begin to make sure you and the senior you’re caring for are equipped with the knowledge necessary when managing medications and our Howard County senior care agency is sharing some tips:
+The following list of questions to ask your pharmacist is a great place to begin to make sure you and the senior you’re caring for are equipped with the knowledge necessary when managing medications and our senior care agency is sharing some tips:

 - What, when and exactly how: To begin with, obtain clarification on the basics, even though the most critical information is typically written on the label or accompanying paperwork.
 What is the right dosage?
 Is there a specific time of day the med must be taken?
 Will it be taken with food, water, milk, on an empty stomach, etc.?